mdhont/blacksmith/docs/Blacksmith.md

 }
 ```

-In this example we are installing two different types of build dependencies: a system package and a custom type.
+In this example we are installing two different types of build dependencies:

-For system packages we just need to specify the package name and the target distribution.
+ - First we define a system package.
+For system packages we just need to specify:
+   - The package name.
+   - The target distribution.
 If we are using that recipe in the distribution it sets Blacksmith will automatically handle the installation of the latest package available.

-Currently the distribution supported to install system packages are Centos and Debian.
+   **Note**: Currently the distribution supported to install system packages are **Centos** and **Debian**.

+ - Then we specify a custom type (anything that is not a system package).
+For these dependencies we need to specify:
+   - The dependency ID.
+   - The dependency type.
+   - The commands required to install the dependency.
+   - (Optional) Any environment variable that is required to be set.

-In case we want to install something that is not a system package we need to specify the commands and  environment variables (if needed) required for its installation.
-In the example above we are downloading the binary of GO and adding it to the system PATH.
+In the example above we are installing the system package 'zlib1g-dev', downloading the binary of GO and adding it to the system PATH.

 # Examples
 ## Building NGINX compiling its dependencies